sperm/Halo-Reach-PC-Forge/README.md

 # 🎮An Xbox One controller is required to play🎮

 ## How to use
-*This was made for the Steam version of Halo Reach, so it will only work with the Steam version of Halo Reach.*
+*This was made for the Steam version of Halo Reach, so it will only work with the Steam version of Halo Reach.
+Compatibility with the Xbox app is in the works.*
 * Download as zip
 * Extract Run haloreach.bat
 * Select "Unlock Forge" and back up the binary when prompted